-The Nice was a U.K. prog-psych group formed in 1967 when Keith Emerson (keyboards) was approached by P.P.
+The Nice was a London based prog-psych outfit formed in 1967 when Keith Emerson (keyboards) was approached by P.P.
 Arnold with a request to form a new backing band for her.
-Emerson agreed with the stipulation that the band he would create would also be the stand-alone opening act for all of her gigs.
+Emerson agreed with the stipulation that the group he would create would also be the stand-alone opening act for all of her gigs.
 Arnold’s manager, Andrew Loog Oldham, readily agreed because it effectively meant getting two bands for the price of one.
-Now given the go-ahead, Emerson recruited ex-Attack member David O'List (guitar), Ian Hague (drums) and past bandmate Keith "Lee" Jackson (bass, vocals) from their Gary Farr And The T-Bones days.
+Now given the go-ahead, Emerson recruited ex-Attack member David O'List (guitar), along with Ian Hague (drums) and past bandmate Keith "Lee" Jackson (bass, vocals) from their Gary Farr And The T-Bones days.

 In 1969, Longstaff left and wasn’t replaced, with the remaining trio focusing even more on Emerson's keyboards.
 In the summer of that year, a third, self-titled LP was released with the second side featuring a live performance at the Fillmore East in New York City.
 The group then switched to the Charisma label and three more LPs were issued in the early 70s, although the band officially broke up in the spring of 1970 before their fifth LP was released.
-Emerson of course went on to reap huge success with Emerson, Lake and Palmer and O'List went on to play guitar briefly in both Jethro Tull and Opal Butterfly and then more prominently in Roxy Music and Jet.
+Emerson of course went on to reap huge success with Emerson, Lake and Palmer and O'List played guitar briefly in both Jethro Tull and Opal Butterfly, and then more prominently in Roxy Music and Jet.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.

 Acid Drops, Spacedust & Flying Saucers: Psychedelic Confectionary From The U.K. Underground 1965-1969

 This compilation CD contains the following songs by this artist that are played on TWOS: